Green-Software-Foundation/if/src/if-run/builtins/csv-lookup/README.md

 `csv-lookup` is a generic plugin that enables you to select arbitrary data from a given csv file and add it to your manifest file's `input` data.

-You provide path to the target csv file pus some query parameters.
+You provide path to the target csv file plus some query parameters.
 The filepath can point to a location on the local filesystem or it can be a URL for an online resource.
 The query parameters include the column names for the target data you want to return (can be one column name, multiple column names or all column names, indicated using `"*"`), plus the column names and values you want to use as selectors.

 For example, for the following CSV: